Stay One Step Ahead in the Game: Ways to Recognize a Tree in Need of Felling

 Overhanging Branches

-The branches of overhanging trees that are in close proximity to power lines or buildings can be a danger to safety and property.
-If you have concerns about overhanging branches you should be evaluated by an arborist to determine if pruning or removal is needed.
+Overhanging branches of trees which are located close to buildings or power lines can be a danger to the safety of your property and personal safety.
+If you have concerns about branches hanging overhanging It is recommended to have the tree evaluated by an arborist who will determine if pruning or removal is required.

 FAQs